ndriqimpllana/CT-Full-Stack/HTML-Knowledge-Check-1/README.md

 I then used the <style> attribute to add some basic style to the images and i left one of the images not styled.

+I used semantic elements throughout the page to nest elements in like <section>, <header>, <nav>, <figure> to name a few.

+Created a team/members section with images neseted inside <figure> elements

+Created a table that has a breakdown of the services they offer and the prices per quantity.
+With the respectable table headers.

+Then finally within the footer i added a contact form and a quick survey with radio buttons.